Newspaper review: Offender's beach snaps anger papers

 And, the Times adds, it appears to virtually discount the northern half of England, including just three districts.

-A perplexed estate agent in York tells the paper: "Some of the most beautiful parts of the country are up here, the education is great and houses are so much more affordable."'Eyes and ears'
+A perplexed estate agent in York tells the paper: "Some of the most beautiful parts of the country are up here, the education is great and houses are so much more affordable."